On the robustness of Quantum Phase Estimation to compute ground properties of many-electron systems: Problem statement and summary of the results (constructive conditions on QPE free parameters)

-\item \textbf{Number of shots $m_\epsilon$ condition (section \ref{sec:shots}).} We build on the method of Ref. \cite{shukla2025practicalquantumphaseestimation} and derive a different result that we believe is more adapted to QPE.
-An upper bound for the minimum number of shots $m_\epsilon$ that ensures that the higher count measured phase values are equal to $l^*$ is:
+\item \textbf{Number of shots $m_\epsilon$ condition (section \ref{sec:shots}).} We build on the method of \cite{shukla2025practicalquantumphaseestimation} and derive a different result that we believe is more adapted to QPE.
+An upper-bound for the minimum number of shots $m_\epsilon$ that ensures that the higher count measured phase values are equal to $l^*$ {with probability $1-\epsilon$} is:

-where $\Delta_{(l^*)}$ is defined through eq.~\eqref{proj_constr_delta2}.
+where $\Delta_{(l^*)}$ is defined through ~\eqref{proj_constr_delta2}.
 In practice, about a hundred QPE shots might be required to confirm the value of $l^*$, even with an initial state satisfying the previous conditions.
 Moreover, additional shots are required for ground state projection.
 Then, once the most probable phase $l^*$ is determined, the circuit is re-run until the measured phase equals $l^*$.
 When this is achieved (and the conditions described in this article met), the system register should be in the ground state of the Hamiltonian and can be further processed (to compute observables other than the energy). \item \textbf{Unitary approximation condition (number of Trotter steps illustration, section \ref{sec:trott}).} All conditions developed above suppose that the implementations of the $U^{2^{q}}$ are exact.
 However, these implementations are in practice often approximate, denoted by $\mathcal{S}(U^{2^q})$.
-To ensure that chemical accuracy can be reached, we justify the following first order condition (using spectral norm):
+To foster that chemical precision can be reached, we justify the following first-order condition (using spectral norm):

-Taking the example of the order-$p$ Trotterization approximation and inspired by the works of Refs. \cite{suzuki_general_1991, mehendale_estimating_2025, childs_theory_2021}, we demonstrate that an upper bound for the minimum number $n_\text{min}(q,t)$ of Trotter steps that allow to reach the chemical accuracy for a unitary $\mathcal{S}(U^{2^q})$ is given by:
+Taking the example of the order-$p$ Trotterization approximation and inspired by the works of \cite{suzuki_general_1991, mehendale_estimating_2025, childs_theory_2021}, we demonstrate that an upper-bound for the minimum number of Trotter steps $n_\text{min}(q,t)$ compliant with \eqref{Uineq} is given by:

-where $\lvert C_p \rvert$ is obtained from commutators of the LCU components of $H$ and has the unit of an energy power $(p+1)$.
-Ref. \cite{blunt_monte_2025} gives a methodology for estimating $|C_p|$ with a Monte-Carlo approach.
+where $C_p$ is obtained from commutators of the LCU components of $H$ and has the unit of an energy power $(p+1)$ \cite{childs_theory_2021,mehendale_estimating_2025}.
+Reference \cite{blunt_monte_2025} gives a methodology for estimating $C_p$ with a Monte-Carlo approach.
 The overall number of QPE Trotter steps over the whole QPE circuit is: